-What is leadership, after all, but the blind choice of one route over another and the confident pretense that the decision was based on reason.
+What is leadership….but the blind choice of one route over another and the confident pretence that the decision was based on reason.
 (Robert Harris)

 Law 38 (Run out) is the ultimate challenge for an umpire.
 In my three years in the lower divisions I was dishing them out like confetti, pressing the trigger or declining an appeal far too quickly.
 Over the years I have got much better, mainly through the excellent training my association provides, along with a forensic collection of nuanced examples that have helped me construct a run-out crime scene and act accordingly.
 Judging a run-out is often a literal too close to call exercise which is presumably why umpires in sell-out stadia have an army of television engineers to do the job for them.

-My run-out archive contains few Laurel and Hardy incidents where both batters end up at the same end as the ball is casually thrown to keeper or bowler to politely nudge a bail out of the groove.
-Similarly, I am not interested in the three-yards-short of the crease variations where the batter knows his fate and continues running directly to the pavilion.
-The meat-and-two-veg of the Run out Law which is enacted at every level is simply whether the batter has made his ground.
+My Run-out portfolio contains a few Laurel-and-Hardy incidents where both batters end up at the same end as the ball is casually thrown to keeper or bowler to politely nudge a bail out of the groove.
+Similarly, I am not interested in the three-yards-short of the crease variations where the batter knows his fate and continues running into the pavilion.
+The meat-and-two-veg of the Run out Law is simply whether the batter has made his or her ground.

 Humans are fallible, that is how run-outs occur.
 I’ve seen established partnerships of seventy-plus come to a dramatic demise because one of the guys sees a run that doesn’t exist and ruins his partner’s weekend.
 Club level cricket is no different to any competitive sport, the folk that excel intuitively know how to walk the line of seizing the moment without taking unnecessary risks.
 Run-outs occur because batters are unable to concentrate at the required level all of their time at the crease.